elixir-lang/elixir/README.md

 * [Add String.valid? – Pull Request](https://github.com/elixir-lang/elixir/pull/1058)
 * [Implement capture_io for ExUnit – Pull Request](https://github.com/elixir-lang/elixir/pull/1059)

-We usually keep a list of features and bugs [in the issue tracker][2].
-Remember all interactions on our repositories follow our [Code of Conduct][8].
+We usually keep a list of enhancements and bugs [in the issue tracker][2].
+For proposing a new feature, please start a discussion in the [Elixir Core mailing list][3].
+Remember all interactions in our official spaces follow our [Code of Conduct][8].

 ## Building documentation